 Start by tasting and selecting favorite wines at the hosted bars, then tour the manicured grounds with picnic areas shadowed by majestic, 100-year old oak trees.

-After you've found the perfect spot, enjoy a feast of salads, sandwiches, cheeses and cookies from the winery deli.
-One favorite bite is the Wine Country Veggie Sammy of pesto, mozzarella, provolone, pepperoncini, sliced tomato, red onion and lettuce in a whole-grain lavash wrap, toasted on the panini grill.
+After you've found the perfect spot, enjoy a feast of salads, sandwiches, cheeses, and cookies from the winery deli.
+One favorite bite is the Hwy 12 sandwich, with cucumber, avocado, sun-dried tomato, goat cheese, spring mix, red onions, pepperoncini, and balsamic vinaigrette on whole wheat, sourdough, or as a lettuce wrap.

 Written by Sonoma Insider Carey Sweet.